mas-bandwidth/netcode/STANDARD.md

 The following steps shall be taken when reading an encrypted packet:

-* If the packet size is less than 18 bytes then it is to small to possibly be valid, ignore the packet.
+* If the packet size is less than 18 bytes then it is too small to possibly be valid, ignore the packet.

-* If the low 4 bits of the prefix byte is greater than or equal to 7, the packet type is invalid, ignore the packet.
+* If the low 4 bits of the prefix byte are greater than or equal to 7, the packet type is invalid, ignore the packet.

 * The server ignores packets with type _connection challenge packet_.